 Utilizing gas upstream of traditional gathering/processing systems is difficult because of the distributed and transient nature of flared gas.
 The location of flares changes as new wells are drilled and gathering pipelines installed.
 Additionally, gas production rates can drop as much as 65% over the first year of production.
 This dramatic change makes selecting appropriately scaled equipment difficult.

 The Bakken is first and foremost an oil play.
 Associated gas, although valuable, is secondary in value and quantity to oil.
-A produced barrel of oil in North Dakota contains approximately $80 of oil and $6 of gas.
-Although the amount and value of gas are lower than oil’s, the presence of valuable NGLs creates an incentive to gather and process the associated gas.
+For each barrel of oil produced in North Dakota, approximately 90% of the value comes from oil, and less than 10% from associated gas.

-In North Dakota, 29% of associated gas produced is flared (as of March 2013).
-Analysis conducted by the North Dakota Pipeline Authority suggests that nearly one-half of the flared gas is a result of capacity constraints within existing gathering systems.
+In North Dakota, less than 20% of associated gas produced is flared (as of Ocotber 2015).
+Analysis conducted by the North Dakota Pipeline Authority suggests that most of the flared gas is a result of capacity constraints within existing gathering systems.
 The remainder is flared at wells without pipelines.
 The flaring rate is down from a peak of 36% in September 2011 and is expected to continue to decrease as more infrastructure is installed.
-Nearly $4 billion has been spent to expand associated gas-related infrastructure in North Dakota, increasing gas-processing capacity 389% from 2006 to 2012.
-Today, North Dakota has sufficient gas-processing plant capacity to meet the nearly 900,000 Mcfd of gas production.
+Today, North Dakota has sufficient gas-processing plant capacity to meet the nearly 1.5 Bcfd of gas production.
 Additionally, planned expansion will exceed expected gas production over the next several years.

 There is a desire by all parties to see all associated gas captured and marketed: maximizing profits, ensuring efficient use, and minimizing environmental impacts.
 As the Bakken play matures, it is expected that nearly all produced gas will be captured.